Daniel and the Sacred Harp: Lyrics and music

 A narrator, who is a contemporary of Daniel opens up the story and sings that only a few people are permitted to play the sacred harp and he didn't think Daniel was one of them, so he asks Daniel if he is "one of the chosen few" and how he received the harp.
 Daniel then sings his story about how he saved up silver to be able to purchase the harp, even though he wasn't one of the few permitted to own it.
 After three years, the seller returns with the harp from the Sea of Galilee.
 He then sings that although he did not make the deal out "of personal greed" he paid a heavy price, and his father tells him that he won the harp but is now "lost in sin."
 He sings that he has lost his shadow, which the music makes clear is a metaphor for losing his soul, before the opening lines return.

 DeRiso describes the music as "a kind of Appalachian lament."
 Richard Manuel sings the part of Daniel, while Levon Helm sings the narrator's part.
 Although Helm was normally the Band's drummer and Manuel the pianist, this is one of several songs on which Manuel plays drums and Helm plays guitar.
-Garth Hudson plays pump organ and Rick Danko plays acoustic bass guitar and fiddle.
+Garth Hudson plays pump organ and Rick Danko plays acoustic bass and fiddle.
 Robertson plays an autoharp.